MartinDM/martindm.uk/src/now/now.md

 ### Thinking about
 - Being deliberate with how I spend time.
 Having systematically cutting out much 'low value' time sinks/media, there is much time available.
 I need to be deliberate with using it to foster meaningful relationships and towards fulfilling things!
 - Writing more about my experience at work and ideas (learning, value, growth, future of our work on the web)
-- Really challenging my belief that just becuase I love what I do, I don't need to allow space around it.
+- Really challenging my belief that just because I love what I do, I don't need to allow space around it.
 - Giving myself credit and valuing my unique skills; not comparing myself harshly with others

 Thanks for taking an interest!